TheSupercomputer/FastBlockCipher/README.md

 It was primarily intended to practice file I/O and multi threading on an project which is not purely theoretically and therefore FastBlockCipher should be handled as such a side project with no real intention.
 At least for now.
 It might grow in future, if it become useful but.
 I doubt it will.

-Nevertheless it will become some feature updates on an irregular basis.
+Nevertheless it will get some feature updates on an irregular basis.

 cipher.cpp and cipher.hpp do contain the cipher class. main.cpp has an example implementation in it.